-The first motor based on the permanent magnet was first invented by Hungarian scientist Istvan.
+The first motor I,e permanent magnet was first invented by Hungarian scientist Istvan.
 He invented the first PMDC that works on the usage of permanent magnetic field interaction.
 But these motors faced several constraints to work practically.
 In 1882, John Urquhart suggested using electromagnets instead of permanent magnets.
 Early twentieth-century, the permanent magnets secured much importance because of the invention of these magnets made of high-quality magnetic material.
 In the 1930s, permanent magnets made of iron and cobalt can retain their strength for a longer time.
-Therefore, these materials also secured prominence importance and also faced fewer difficulties in practically applcation too.
+Therefore, these materials also secured prominence importance and also faced fewer difficulties in practical use too.
 So let us discuss in detail about this motor working which we are experiencing on a daily basis.
-In this article, we shall discuss what is a PMDC motor, its Definition, construction, working diagram, speed control, advantages, disadvantages, and applications.
+In this section, let us know what is a PMDC motor, its Definition, construction, working diagram, speed control, advantages, disadvantages, and purposes.

 What is a PMDC Motor?